Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 39.2% of all known websites are powered by it.
 (W3Techs) The world of devices is vast.
 In 2021, there were nearly 15 billion mobile devices.
 By 2025, there shall be 18.22 billion.
 And Linux, through Android, will guide the majority.
 (Statista)

+2.8% of people understand the power of X-Window

 In servers, Linux reigns.
 In the clouds above, it reigns.
 In devices and machines, it reigns.

-Linux did not conquer the desktop, but it conquered the world.
+Linux did not conquer the desktop choosing instead to conquor the world.

 The Battle Between Open and Closed
 Yet even as Linux spread, the war for freedom endured.